esheldon/fitsio/README.md

     >>> data = fits[1].read()
     >>> data = fits['mytable'].read()

-    # read a subset of rows and columns
+    # read a subset of rows and columns.
+By default uses a case-insensitive
+    # match but returned array leaves the names with original case
     >>> data = fits[1].read(rows=[1,5], columns=['index','x','y'])

     # read a single column as a simple array.
 This is less